Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • When a Wi-Fi band is used solely for backhauling, often available in tri-band hardware, the link is called a dedicated backhaul.

-• Most Wi-Fi 7 satellite units can use multiple bands for the backhaul link thanks to the MLO feature.
+• In certain cases, Wi-Fi 7 satellite units can combine multiple bands into a single, powerful backhaul link via the MLO feature.

-For the best performance and reliability, network cables are recommended for the uplink or wired backhauling, an advantage of mesh Wi-Fi hardware with network ports.
+For the best performance and reliability, network cables are recommended for uplink or wired backhaul, which is an advantage of mesh Wi-Fi hardware with network ports.
 In this case, a Wi-Fi satellite unit can use its entire Wi-Fi bandwidth for the fronthaul.

 A couple of things to keep in mind: